drounce/debris_global/ReadMe_RounceModel.txt

       '  --> then when clipping the debris thickness maps, clip using the original Scherler extents...') print('  right now there are still way too many small bins messing up binned signals') print('BETTER: SELECT ONLY THE BIGGEST POLYGON AND DISCARD THE REST?')

+Suldenferner (RGI60-11.01604): clear case of poor glacier boundary --> good reason not to clip the debris thickness maps